ucbl/HyLAR-Reasoner/README.md

 ## Description

 HyLAR-Reasoner is an OWL 2 RL reasoner that uses known rdf-based librairies such as rdfstore.js, sparqljs and rdf-ext while providing an additional incremental reasoning engine.
 The framework implementation of HyLAR can be [tested online](http://dataconf.liris.cnrs.fr/hylar/).
+HyLAR can be either use locally as any npm module, or globally as a server.

 ## Supported serializations, OWL constructs and inferences